seanmoyal/AlbertIsaacGym/AlbertIsaacGym/Readme.md

 # Albert On isaacgym

+On the computer Yufu, this project is located at :

+    ~/git/smoyal/isaacgymEnvi/isaacgymEnvi/testIsaac

 ## Environment dependencies
-the installation is already made on yufu
+The installation is already made on yufu:

 If not, install isaacgym : https://developer.nvidia.com/isaac-gym